 Social media platforms would have never become as popular as they are if they wouldn’t deliver much in terms of valuable things.
 And every popular social media platform can indeed be used as a very useful tool.

 First of all, social media platforms, especially Facebook, are really effective at allowing you to keep in touch with your friends.
 Before wide adoption of these technologies, keeping in touch with someone was not as straight-forward, unless it’s someone you are interacting with on regular basis.
-People do change their phone numbers and move to different addresses, so it would not always be easy to get in touch with someone you haven’t spoken to in a few years.
+People do change their phone numbers and move to different addresses, so it would not always be easy to contact someone you haven’t spoken to in a few years.

 With Facebook, things have changed.
 As long as people are following the terms and conditions and are registering under their real names, finding someone on it is relatively easy.
 And you don’t even need to know their phone number to get in touch.
 You can do so by merely messaging them.
-People still change their phone numbers, but they rarely change their social media accounts.
+People still change their phone numbers, but they rarely change their social media accounts (unless, of course, they are trolls who get banned often).

 Another benefit of social media is that it allows you to put your content out there.
 Whether you are a blogger or just looking to promote your business, there are plenty of places on various social media platforms where you can do it effectively.
 And your post will be instantly seen by many.